Student nominated for Emmy

 And then I was on the NRK series Power, where I play one of the hunger strikers from the Alta action.

-The environment is small up north, so it's easier to get noticed.
-I've heard in the aftermath that I got the part when I suited it best.
+The the film community is small up north, so it's easier to get noticed.
+I've heard in the aftermath that I got the part because I suited it best.

 I play the role called Lemet.
 I would describe the character as “unguided youth”.
 More I won't say.